OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 ## What is Open Science? <a name="What_is"></a>

+Whatever 'Open Science' is, there is no one single, universally accepted decision for it.
+Usually, definitions are centralised around one core theme: **Increasing knowledge availability as a public good**, typically, with critical research aspects such as credibility, reproducibility, and verifiability thrown in in some combination.

+As such, Open Science can broadly be viewed as a way of enhancing scientific progress through sharing of knowledge and methods, wider collaboration, and increased rigour.
+Now, really, every student and every researcher probably wants this by default as part of their core values.
+No one becomes a researcher because they want to lock knowledge away!
+However, what we know, is that sadly this ideal is often divergent from the reality.

+Research papers remain locked behind expensive paywalls, critical research data remains locked away on a harddrive somewhere, methods remain scantly documented, research results cannot be reproduced.
+These are just some examples of typical practices that contribute to what might be viewed as 'closed science'; or to look at it another way, bad scientific practices.

+Open Science is about changing these research practices through a shift in culture.
+The power of modern Web technologies enables instantaneous sharing, global collaboration, and in an unrestricted fashion.
+This shift in research culture is often referred to as the [**Scholarly Commons**](https://www.force11.org/group/scholarly-commons-working-group), which seeks to explore and redefine what a modern scholarly communication ecosystem should look like.

 ### History of Open Science and Open Cultures <a name="Cultures"></a>

+*THIS SECTION VERY MUCH IN PREP*

+From this, what might be becoming a little more clear is that Open Science is about systemic change.
+It challenges the way research is conducted, at a practical and cultural level, the way it is evaluated, and the ways in which scientific knowledge is disseminated.
+Much of this is ingrained into research culture through self-reinforcing local governance systems, which are often imposed through external capitalist pressure.
+For example, the '*publish or perish*' mantra is a direct consequence of these pressures, which in turn are linked to the evolving neoliberal agenda imposed by modern research institutes.

+So now, if this makes sense to you, it might seem like Open Science is in almost direct conflict with a capitalistic culture.

 ### Differences in understanding and interpretation <a name="interpretation"></a>

+As mentioned above, there does not seem to be a single accepted definition of what Open Science is.

+There are two ways too look at this.
+First, some might argue that the power of a definition lies in its precision, and helps to avoid distortion of those definitions - what some might, in this case, call "open washing".
+Second, flexibility in the definition, and its understanding and interpretation, lead to increased familiarity with a concept as a 'boundary object'.
+For the latter, and for Open Science, this means that while it might be interpreted differently across different communities with a variety of norms and practices, the foundational understanding that Open Science is good for public access to knowledge is universally accepted.

 <br/>